edchelstephens/crossover/dgroup balllers/RULES.md

 ⚠️On a given Gameday:

-1️⃣ The cut-off time for the listing is every Sat @ 1pm.
-Please clear your name sa list before 1pm if dili ka kadayun.

-2️⃣ If a player who is listed on that day was not able to attend the game.
+1️⃣ If a player who is listed on that day was not able to attend the game.
 Then on the next Saturday, he will be put on a non-priority pool*

-3️⃣ If a player who is not listed on that day came and attended the game.
+2️⃣ If a player who is not listed on that day came and attended the game.
 Then, he will be put on a non-priority pool* that day.

 ➡️ What is a non-priorty pool?